BrunoVDK/constraint-programming/README.md

     toggle redundancy elimination on and off.

 [^9]: The difference between unequality constraints and channeling is
-    explained in more detail in [@article:channeling].
-Adding unequalities to the implementation slows down the search procedure because the channeling constraints already do this propagation and more.
+    explained in more detail in.
+Adding
+    unequalities to the implementation slows down the search procedure because the channeling constraints already do this propagation and more.